NingChu1998/Secure_Password/README.md

 ##### Secure Password is a Python project using your custom tranlation table to encrypt password.
 ---
 ##  Features
-- To storage whole your passowords (*Plase add your passwords in the dictionary above)
+- To encrypt your passwords in a easy way(* You can change your tranlsation table by editing the dictionary above)
-- Password directly be copied to our clipboard

 ##  Methond